 The EEOC’s lawsuit charged that the town and the fire departments refused to let volunteer firefighters over age 62 accrue service credit under their “Length of Service Award Programs” or “LOSAPs,” the equivalent of a retirement pension, because of their age.
 The suit further charged that the East Amherst Fire Protection District and Volunteer Fire Company prohibited volunteer firefighters over the age 55 from accruing credit.
 As a result, the senior firefighters kept working but did not receive credit for their service once they reached the maximum age.
 The EEOC said this age restriction constituted a violation of the Age Discrimination in Employment Act (ADEA), a federal law that protects workers age 40 and older from age discrimination.

 Our mission is to help consumers and small businesses find answers to their everyday legal and business questions.
 Visit us at www.nolo.com for free legal information, do-it-yourself products and a complete list of attorneys in your area.

 The Rhode Island Supreme Court licenses all lawyers in the general practice of law.
 The Court does not license or certify any lawyer as an expert or specialist in any field of practice.

-Curt Varone has over 39 years of experience in the fire service, and 27 as a practicing attorney licensed in both Rhode Island and Maine.
+Curt Varone has over 40 years of fire service experience and 28 as a practicing attorney licensed in both Rhode Island and Maine.
 His background includes 29 years as a career firefighter in Providence (retiring as a Deputy Assistant Chief), as well as volunteer and paid on call experience.
-He is the author of two books: Legal Considerations for Fire and Emergency Services, (2006) and Fire Officer's Legal Handbook (2007), and writes the Fire Law column for Firehouse Magazine.
+He is the author of two books: Legal Considerations for Fire and Emergency Services, (2006, 2nd ed.
+2011) and Fire Officer's Legal Handbook (2007), and writes the Fire Law column for Firehouse Magazine.